By: Sam Gesicki, PT, DPT, and Carly Szemerey, PT, DPT

 A strength routine for mobility, stability, and control is vital to improving a climber’s performance on and off the wall.
 Strength training can maximize your potential on the wall.
 Adding stability through strength helps minimize the risk of injury while climbing.
 Three areas for climbers to work on strengthening are the shoulders, the legs, and the core.

+A patient doing floor reaches.
 Shoulder, Legs, Core, and Fingers: Strength for Climbers

 The shoulders and the hips are likely to be quite mobile for the climber, so adding in eccentric movement to gain muscle and control is extremely beneficial.
 For the shoulders, scapular pulls and any overhead exercise will help stabilize this area.

 For the legs, it is crucial to have proper hip mobility in all planes to support the body and reduce stress on the upper extremities.
 Strengthening the hips in internal and external rotation is paramount to properly hold yourself on the wall while you plan out your next moves or take a quick rest break.
 Hip flexion is also important to increase vertical gain on the wall without over-taxing your shoulders and grip.
-When you are climbing it is important to think “feet, feet, feet” and not just rely on pull-up strength.
+When you are climbing it is important to think feet, feet, feet, and not just rely on pull-up strength.
 Isometric hamstring strength is critical for maintaining tension while projecting overhang routes.

 Core strength will also contribute to the control you have on overhangs and the balance you have on slab.
 Plank variations, such as the Copenhagen plank, side planks, regular plank, and the hamstring plank, all contribute to strengthening your core in all three planes of motion.